This article explains how to configure a Datto device's networking settings when the appliance GUI is not reachable.

 For this process to work, the following conditions must have already been met:

-4. You may need to install Java on the machine that you will be using to access the IPMI-enabled device, or add the IPMI address to the Java exceptions list.
+- You may need to install Java on the machine that you will be using to access the IPMI-enabled device or add the IPMI address to the Java exceptions list.

 Once you have met the requirements in the Prerequisites section of this article, and you have accessed the Datto appliance over IPMI, perform the following steps to access the device's Command-Line Interface (CLI):

-1. In the Video Viewer UI, navigate to Macros → Ctrl-Alt-F? → Ctrl-Alt-F1, as shown in Figure 1.
+1. Navigate to the Datto console screen.
+To get to the Datto console screen on SIRIS 3 devices, In the Video Viewer UI, navigate to Macros → Ctrl-Alt-F? → Ctrl-Alt-F1, as shown in Figure 1.
+This step will not be required on SIRIS 4 devices as they will connect directly to the console screen.

 2. A window will open, displaying the Datto appliance's console screen, as shown in Figure 3.
 If you do not see this screen, reboot the Datto appliance.
 Once it finishes booting, the console screen should display.